yetulaxman/linux-2/_tutorials/06-INNUca-pipeline.md

    # INNUca basic command
    # You should specify where the output goes whenever there is an option to do that
    # Whenever possible use the option to specify the number of CPUs/threads to be used
-   # make sure you have read data under folder (e.g., /home/biouser/innuca/reads) and mount the folder (e.g,/home/biouser/innuca inside container)
+   # make sure you have downloaded read data inside `/home/biouser/innuca/read` folder and then mount `innuca` folder(e.g,/home/biouser/innuca) inside container

    docker run --rm -u $(id -u):$(id -g) -it -v /home/biouser/innuca:/data ummidock/innuca:4.2.2-02 \
     INNUca.py --inputDirectory /data/reads/ \